A child wearing a warm coat and bobble hat standing inside a blue dot hub

 4. Calling for a ceasefire

 We are calling for an immediate ceasefire to ensure that humanitarian support can be delivered safely and quickly to children in need.
-We are determined to remain in Ukraine to reach the most vulnerable children and families.
+We will remain in Ukraine to reach the most vulnerable children and families.

 UNICEF staff member next to boxes of supplies on a lorry

-Thanks the generosity of supporters, we have already dispatched trucks carrying over 1,000 tons of emergency supplies to support children and families in Ukraine.
+Thanks to the generosity of supporters, UNICEF and our partners are continuing to deliver emergency supplies to support children and families in Ukraine.
 Medical supplies delivered include PPE, medicine, midwifery kits, surgical equipment.
 In addition, we have supplied early childhood development and recreation kits for children.

 More on Ukraine